thegetty/bronze-guidelines/content/vocabulary/investment.md

 {% endaccordion %}
 {% accordion italian "it" %}

 The variety of terms is due to regional differences in foundry terminology. *Forma* is the total of all layers of investments ready to cast. *Camicia* or *tunica* are the first fine refractory clay layer applied directly on the wax. *Mantello* or *cappa* are the second, coarser layer, often made of refractory clay, thick cloths, or iron belts to help contain the pressure developing during the {% def "pour" %}.
-See *refractory mold*.
+See {% def "refactory mold" %}.

 #### Sources